nsc-norway/lims/form-parsing/nettskjema/README.md

     Transformations are defined in the python script.
 *   `mapping`: Name of a mapping.
 Replaces certain input values with other output values.
 Mappings are defined in the config file.
+*   `allow_custom`: Boolean.
+If a mapping is defined but the value is not one of the listed "in" values, it will report the value instead of failing.

 The UDF will be included in the put request if and only if it has a
 value: that means if there is a match for the line, and the question is